Today, we will talk about the best Canon lens for night photography.

 It’s a full-frame lens for digital SLR cameras.

-It could be a handy lens for shooting indoors and dramatic perspectives outside, and it’s a versatile piece of kit.
+It could be a handy lens for shooting indoors and capturing dramatic perspectives outside.

-Because of that extremely wide angle, it’s even used as an Astrophotography lens because you can take long exposures before seeing any star trails.
+Because of its extremely wide angle, it’s even used as an astrophotography lens.

 It weighs a ton, well over a kilogram, and a huge glass front element is beautiful and frighteningly exposed.